Vantalim12/CCS-Attendance-System/README.md

 Do this all terminal

-environment:
+Environment:

-backend:
+Backend:

 npm install express cors dotenv

 npm install --save-dev @types/node @types/express @types/cors typescript ts-node

-frontend:
+Frontend:

 npm install

-How to run ?
+##How to run ?

 In terminal: